gam-19/DevOps-Notes/IaC/Terraform/HW_provision_EKS.md

            - Define AZs name where subnets will be distribuited, querying Regions AZs.

         ```bash
-          # Define region and provider where AZ will be created.
+          # Define region and provider where AZs will be created.
           provider "aws" {
             region = "us-east-2"
           }